Argimusco

-The Rocks

-According to local legend, the dolmens and ancient menhirs are megaliths from a prehistoric population.
-The widespread belief is that wind erosion causes these.
+Description

+The site is located on the northern borders of the Bosco di Malabotta, over a thousand metres above sea level, with the Tyrrhenian Sea on side and the valley of the Alcantara river on the other.
+It includes a group of large quartz sandstone rocks, with unusual shapes, associated to animals or personas.
+According to local legend, the rocks are dolmens and menhir megaliths erected by a prehistoric population, although it is more likely that wind erosion created them.

 Two sizable, elongated stones stand among the megaliths in Portella Cerasa, and another megalith bears an etched Sun symbol.
 A large boulder in front of the dolmen's remnants at Portella Zilla, further to the west, may have been a menhir that had collapsed.
-Around the alleged monuments, no evidence of prehistoric human habitation, such as pottery, tools, or bones, have been discovered.
+Around the alleged megaliths, no evidence of prehistoric human habitation, such as pottery, tools, or bones, have been discovered.

-The Eagle

-The Eagle is formed by the overlapping of blocks from the pentagonal faces.
-From certain angles, the silhouette of the megalith resembles a bird of prey, with wings half-spread and the head facing south.
-The eagle in hermetic symbolism is a privileged being which connects earth with heaven.
-It is the symbol of the soul of the deceased.
-The latter after the death of material life is born to new life (like the alchemical phoenix rising from the ashes, the soul rises from the alchemical ashes).
-In the background of the Aquila, stands Mount Nettuno (Rocca Salvatesta) that probably in the economy of the site acts as solstice or equinox indicator.